 Brokers or dealers executing a portfolio transaction on behalf of the Funds may receive a commission in excess of the amount of commission another broker or dealer would have charged for executing the transaction if the Adviser determines in good faith that such commission is reasonable in relation to the value of brokerage, research and other services provided to the Funds.
 In allocating portfolio brokerage, the Adviser may select brokers or dealers who also provide brokerage, research and other services to other accounts over which the Adviser exercises investment discretion.
 Some of the services received as the result of Fund transactions may primarily benefit accounts other than the Funds, while services received as the result of portfolio transactions effected on behalf of those other accounts may primarily benefit the Funds.
-The aggregate amount of brokerage commissions paid by the Copeland Risk Managed Dividend Growth Fund for the fiscal years ended November 30, 2017, November 30, 2018 and November 30, 2019 were \$99,752, \$71,033 and \$130,975, respectively.
-The aggregate amount of brokerage commissions paid by the Copeland Risk Managed Dividend Growth Fund for the fiscal years ended November 30, 2017, November 30, 2018 and November 30, 2019 were \$46,624, \$72,599 and \$44,164, respectively.
-The aggregate amount of brokerage commissions paid by the Copeland SMID Cap Dividend Growth Fund for the fiscal period ended November 30, 2017, and fiscal years ended November 30, 2018 and November 30, 2019 were \$216, \$580 and \$8,771, respectively.
-The brokerage commissions for the SMID Cap Dividend Growth Fund for the fiscal year ended November 30, 2019 was significantly higher than the previous two years due to an increase in subscriptions in the Fund's shares during 2019.
+The aggregate amount of brokerage commissions paid by the Copeland SMID Cap Dividend Growth Fund for the fiscal years ended November 30, 2019, November 30, 2020 and November 30, 2021 were \$8,771, \$16,473 and \$18,388 respectively.
+The aggregate amount of brokerage commissions paid by the Copeland Dividend Growth Fund for the fiscal years ended November 30, 2019, November 30, 2020 and November 30, 2021 were \$130,975, \$122,559 and \$35,761 respectively.
+The Copeland International Small Cap Fund commenced operation after November 30, 2021 and did not pay any brokerage commissions during the fiscal year ended November 30, 2021.